 Kurt Lewin’s change management theories of change take people in an organization through that same process of unmolding old behaviors, training new behaviors, and finally, reinforcing those new behaviors so they’ll become the new equilibrium.

-Stage 1 of Lewin’s Change Model: Unfreeze
+Stage 1 of Kurt Lewin Theory’s Change Model: Unfreeze

 Let’s go a bit deeper into the Kurt Lewin three-step model; we’ll start with the first stage.